jariperttunen/eughgsummary/USAGE.md

 + --countries: List of country acronyms separated by spaces.
 + --list: Use the countries in source directory pointed to with the option -d

+Some countries report years in 1980's.
+These are filtered out.

 Note that to repoduce Table4.1 in Excel may take some time, up to 10 hours.
 Use the Slurm  workload manager in sorvi to run the script.

 ## Examples